cynthia-io/CynthiaJavaClient/README.md

 </project>
 ```

-Cynthia favors Lombok annotations, and we use a standard `lombok.config` file:
+Cynthia uses [Lombok](https://projectlombok.org/) annotations, and we use a standard `lombok.config` file:

 ```properties
 lombok.addLombokGeneratedAnnotation = true